How defibrillators work explained simply

 Capacitors can very quickly discharge the charges they store.
 This property of capacitors makes them very useful for defibrillators, where a large amount of electrons (current) needs to be sent through the heart quickly.
 It is like rapidly emptying the bucket to put out the fire.

 The “ability” of a capacitor to store charge is called “capacitance”.
-For a given potential difference, a capacitor with a “high capacitance” will store a high amount of charge whereas a capacitor with a “low capacitance” will store low amount of charge.
+For a given potential difference, a capacitor with a “high capacitance” will store a high amount of charge whereas a capacitor with a “low capacitance” will store a low amount of charge.
 Because defibrillators need a very large charge to be stored, the capacitors used in defibrillators need to have a high capacitance.
 One way to increase the capacitance of a capacitor is to use plates with a large surface area.
 Shown below are two capacitors connected to the same potential difference.
 The capacitor on your right has plates with a larger surface area and therefore it has a higher capacitance.

 However, a capacitor with such large plates would not fit into a defibrillator.
 The clever engineers however have found a solution.
 They “roll” the capacitor into a cylindrical shape!
 In this way, the capacitor can have a high capacitance (because the plates have a large surface area) and still be made relatively small.

-How I first learnt about capacitors !
+How I first learnt about capacitors!

-Of course I had no real knowledge of how to repair things.
-And alarmingly, I used to think that since the broken electrical items were not plugged into anything, that they must be “safe” to work with.
+Of course, I had no real knowledge of how to repair things.
+And alarmingly, I used to think that since the broken electrical items were not plugged into anything, they must be “safe” to work with.
 In reality, many of the electronic items that I used to pick up had capacitors in them, that were occasionally fully charged.
 So even though they were not plugged in, I would occasionally get rather big shocks when my little fingers met capacitors!

 I don’t have many pictures of my childhood, but I did manage to find this one.
 It shows me playing with a powerful electrical motor.
 I now realise, looking at the picture, that the motor had a large capacitor (highlighted in red) attached to it!
 I suppose I should consider myself to be lucky to be alive.
 My parents of course did not understand what I was up to!